Emergency psychiatry: Violent behavior

-Aggression can be the result of both internal and external factors that create a measurable activation in the autonomic nervous system.
-This activation can become evident through symptoms such as the clenching of fists or jaw, pacing, slamming doors, hitting palms of hands with fists, or being easily startled.
+Aggression can result from internal and external factors that create measurable activation in the autonomic nervous system.
+This activation can become evident through symptoms such as being easily startled, clenching the fists or jaw, hitting palms of hands with fists, pacing, or slamming doors.
 It is estimated that 17% of visits to psychiatric emergency service settings are homicidal in origin and an additional 5% involve both suicide and homicide.
-Violence is also associated with many conditions such as acute intoxication, acute psychosis, paranoid personality disorder, antisocial personality disorder, narcissistic personality disorder and borderline personality disorder.
+Violence is also associated with many conditions such as acute intoxication, acute psychosis, paranoid personality disorder, antisocial personality disorder, narcissistic personality disorder, and borderline personality disorder.
 Additional risk factors have also been identified which may lead to violent behavior.
-Such risk factors may include prior arrests, presence of hallucinations, delusions or other neurological impairment, being uneducated, unmarried, etc. Mental health professionals complete violence risk assessments to determine both security measures and treatments for the patient.
+Such risk factors may include prior arrests, presence of hallucinations, delusions, or other neurological impairment, being uneducated, unmarried, etc. Mental health professionals complete violence risk assessments to determine both security measures and treatments for the patient.

 Psychosis

 Patients with psychotic symptoms are common in psychiatric emergency service settings.
 The determination of the source of the psychosis can be difficult.
 Sometimes patients brought into the setting in a psychotic state have been disconnected from their previous treatment plan.
 While the psychiatric emergency service setting will not be able to provide long-term care for these types of patients, it can exist to provide a brief respite and reconnect the patient to their case manager and/or reintroduce necessary psychiatric medication.
 A visit to a crisis unit by a patient with a chronic mental disorder may also indicate the existence of an undiscovered precipitant, such as change in the lifestyle of the individual, or a shifting medical condition.
 These considerations can play a part in an improvement to an existing treatment plan.

 An individual could also be experiencing an acute onset of psychosis.
 Such conditions can be prepared for diagnosis by obtaining a medical or psychopathological history of a patient, performing a mental status examination, conducting psychological testing, obtaining neuroimages, and obtaining other neurophysiologic measurements.
 Following this, the mental health professional can perform a differential diagnosis and prepare the patient for treatment.
 As with other patient care considerations, the origins of acute psychosis can be difficult to determine because of the mental state of the patient.
-However, acute psychosis is classified as a medical emergency requiring immediate and complete attention.
+However, acute psychosis is classified as a medical emergency requiring immediate and complete attention according to Shubham kumar.
 The lack of identification and treatment can result in suicide, homicide, or other violence.